EliNichols6/MyChatGPT/README.md

 8. Replace the URL in `MyChatGPT.lsl` with your Python server's URL.

-9. Create a 'data.pkl' file in the root directory and run 'pickleload.py' to allow the server to interact with data.pkl
+9. Create a `data.pkl` file in the root directory and run `pickleload.py` to allow the server to interact with data.pkl

 10. Upload the `MyChatGPT.lsl` script to Second Life and attach it to an object.